arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 We can create custom pipes in Angular manually or by `using ng generate pipe` angular cli command.

-To create custome pipe manually follow the below steps.
+To create custom pipe manually follow the below steps.

 Steps to create custom pipe in Angular